Skip to main

 3. Select intriguing phenomenon, student questions require mastery of the content objectives to fully understand.
 Storylines allow students ownership of their sense-making.

 4. Position students to generate questions to immediately connect to the phenomena and identify its relevance to their lives.
-Once they interact with the phenomenon, the teacher can support and aid in direction of what science and engineering practices are appropriate.
+Once they interact with the phenomenon, the teacher can support and aid in the direction of what science and engineering practices are appropriate.
 If modeling is appropriate, students may make individual models, develop a consensus model for current understandings, and/or develop questions to lead future investigations.

 5. Group questions by similarities, lead by students with teacher support.
 This step helps students stay on the right track.
 As the students conduct investigations, the teacher provides tools and elicits information from students that have them demonstrate mastery of performance expectations through supporting materials.